KrijnvanderBurg/krijnvanrooijen.nl/_posts/2024-12-15-why-i-stopped-using-dependency-managers.md

 ### Why Version Pinning is Problematic
 Pinning dependency versions is crucial for reproducibility, especially in team settings.
 It ensures everyone works with the same versions, avoiding surprises from unexpected updates.
 However, this approach can also conceal issues that users might face when ther installation resolved to different dependencies.

 To address this, one possible solution is to test against multiple dependency versions.
 Tools like Tox and Nox allow developers to define test matrices for different Python versions and dependency versions.
-However, testing all combinations quickly becomes infeasible.
-The Cartesian product, an explosion of possibilities, makes testing impractical or even impossible considering testing performance.
+However, to test a Cartesian product of all dependency version combinations quickly becomes unworkable.
 Therefore, exhaustive testing is not a feasible solution.

 ## A Practical Shift: Install your own package
 To address these issues, I have adapted my workflow to better reflect the user experience.
 Instead of simply installing dependencies, I package my application (in this case, for Python) into a `.whl` file locally.
 I then install this wheel using pip, which installs the dependencies just like a user would.
 This approach mirrors the way users will interact with the application, allowing me to identify issues that might otherwise go unnoticed in a purely development environment.
 If I don't experience any dependency issues, but my colleague who does, then that is a success.